csvn/ng-esm/README.md

 ## Motivation

 Angular is awesome.
 The module system in Angular 1 when using es2015 import/export statements is... not as awesome.
-It typically results in a lot of extra wiring code and boilerplate.
+It typically results in a lot of extra wiring code and boilerplate which can be tricky to incorporate into a modern modular workflow.

 ```javascript
 //# some.component.js